golsa3/MediMind/README.md

 - How to build production-ready Streamlit apps integrated with Firebase
 - How to leverage Vertex AI for nuanced, human-like clinical reasoning
 - How to handle asynchronous user flow and evolving symptom sets
+- How to deploy apps to the cloud and protect keys to the different APIs

 ---